FuseiniAlhassan/Optical-Cloaking-and-Digital-Reconstuction-Simulation/README.md

 - Bridging physical theory with computational implementation

 # 👤 Author
-Developed by Alhassan, aspiring researcher in computational imaging, photonics, and physics or applied physics.
+Developed by Alhassan  Kpahambang Fuseini, aspiring researcher in computational imaging, photonics, and physics or applied physics.

 #  License
 This project is licensed under the MIT License.
 Feel free to use, modify, and share with attribution.